 Posted by Willy Franzen on August 23, 2014.
-Positions below updated every five minutes.
+Jobs updated daily.

 Have any of you seen the movie North?
 Roger Ebert said, “North is a bad film – one of the worst movies ever made” (and Siskel agreed).
 I sheepishly admit that I liked it.
 It’s about a kid who sues his parents so that he can be a free agent and have potential new parents try to woo him.
 I think the reason that so many people found the movie so distasteful was that North, the main character, has an exceptionally good life–and this makes light of the fact that there are so many real-life kids who really could use legal help to get out of truly terrible situations.
 Luckily, there’s a real-life organization to help them.
 It’s called the Juvenile Law Center.
 They are a Philadelphia, PA based non-profit that “plays a leadership role nationally and in Pennsylvania in shaping and using the law on behalf of children in the child welfare and justice systems to promote fairness, prevent harm, secure access to appropriate services, and ensure a smooth transition from adolescence to adulthood.”